bs-va/encre-css/crates/encre-css/src/plugins/filter/invert/README.md

 ### Tailwind compatibility

-Invert values don't follow Tailwind's philosophy of restraining possible values and all numbers are supported.
+Invert values don't follow Tailwind's philosophy of limiting possible values and all numbers are supported.
 They are however perfectly compatible with Tailwind's values.

 [Tailwind reference](https://tailwindcss.com/docs/invert)